Charles A Taylor

 Policy responses to the COVID-19 outbreak must strike a balance between maintaining essential supply chains and limiting the spread of the virus.
 Our results indicate a strong positive relationship between livestock-processing plants and local community transmission of COVID-19, suggesting that these plants may act as transmission vectors into the surrounding population and accelerate the spread of the virus beyond what would be predicted solely by population risk characteristics.
 We estimate the total excess COVID-19 cases and deaths associated with proximity to livestock plants to be 236,000 to 310,000 (6 to 8% of all US cases) and 4,300 to 5,200 (3 to 4% of all US deaths), respectively, as of July 2020, with the vast majority likely related to community spread outside these plants.
 The association is found primarily among large processing facilities and large meatpacking companies.
 In addition, we find evidence that plant closures attenuated county-wide cases and that plants that received USDA permission to increase their production-line speeds saw more county-wide cases.

 Fertilizer and Algal Blooms: A Satellite Approach to Assessing Water Quality.”
-NBER Risks in Agricultural Supply Chains (with Geoffrey Heal), forthcoming
+NBER Risks in Agricultural Supply Chains (with Geoffrey Heal), 2023.

 Tipping point dynamics in global land use.”
 Environmental Research Letters (with James Rising), 2021